RCOSDP/RDM-developer-guide/SetupOsfOnEC2.md

 sudo docker run --rm -it -v "/root/.aws:/root/.aws" amazon/aws-cli configure
 ```
 **Verify AWS Credentials**
+Nii has a Certificate Management Service link: https://certs.nii.ac.jp/ .
+You can contact to them if your service is created on NII infrastructure.

 Verify if your AWS credentials are working and have nominal access to Route 53: